NEC Rules for PV Systems with Energy Storage (Article 706)

 NEC 705 Interconnection and Load-Side Connection Rules

 While Article 706 governs the ESS itself, NEC 705 interconnection rules dictate how it connects to other power sources.
-Connections can be made on either the supply side (between the meter and main service disconnect) or the load side.
-Most residential systems, including those that may supplement a standby generator with a transfer switch for generator, use load-side connection rules.
-These rules, detailed in NEC 705.12, ensure that the existing panelboard and feeders are not overloaded by the addition of a new power source.
-A listed Power Control System (PCS) can also be used to manage power flow and prevent overloads, offering more flexibility than traditional calculation methods.
+Connections can be made on the supply side (for example, at the supply side of the service) or on the load side.
+Many residential systems use load-side connection methods; installers must follow the requirements in Article 705 to ensure panelboards, feeders, and busbars are not overloaded by the addition of a new power source.
+A listed Power Control System (PCS) or Energy Management System can be used to manage power flow and avoid overloads where permitted.

 Conductor Ampacity Calculations and Overcurrent Protection (OCPD)